You will need

 Run the activity

-- Explain to everyone that they’ll be writing a letter to the international contact in the agreed-upon language.
-Have everyone start by writing between 100 and 150 words about who they are and suggesting some things that they’d like to know about the contact.
+- Everyone should start by writing between 100 and 150 words about who they are and asking some questions to find out about the contact.
 If you need one, load up an online translating tool to help.

-- Check on what everyone has done at this point.
-Make sure no-one has given away any personal details in their letter.
+- The person leading the activity should check what everyone’s done so far and make sure that no-one’s given away any personal details in their letter.

 - Once everyone is happy with their challenges, each writer should finish off their letter with an invitation to receive their own challenge.
 Everyone should put the return address on the top left of the page and sign their name.
 If there’s time, everyone could decorate their letters.

-- Collect up the letters, fold them in half and slip them into the envelope.
-Seal and post the envelope as soon as possible.
+- The person leading the activity should seal and post the envelope as soon as possible.

 This activity is about bringing people together.
-How did setting the contact a challenge make you closer?
-Remember – you’re both part of the Scout movement, and probably have other things in common.
-What things did you (or will you) discover about the contact and their life?
-Exploring culture is all about discovering differences and things you have in common.
+How did setting the contact a challenge help people feel closer to others?
+Everyone could think about how both people are part of the Scout movement.
+What other things might they have in common?
+What are people hoping to discover about their contact?
+A big part of exploring culture is all about discovering differences and things people have in common.

 - Online safety